Petrus Wandrey: Politics

 The debate with political reality induces Wandrey to create extremely diverse of works.
 His maternal grandmother acts as an early role model with her contempt for Nazism, and her openly expressed hostility to the National Socialist Party causes her significant hardship.
 Banishment by the German communists (KPD) in 1945 also drives the family into desperate circumstances whilst cementing their hopes for a democratic government and way of life.
 The artist is confronted with the atrocities of the Holocaust through films that are discussed in classes at school.
 The extreme horror of this experience moves him to depict this subject with unsurpassed clarity in the painting Holocaust (1976), where a gilded figure of Christ is nailed to a bloody swastika.

 The painting Warning War (1995) shows a torso clad in military camouflage fabric with blood gushing from the neck and the stumps of the arms and legs.
-The motif of extreme human suffering is formulated with accusing clarity in (2004–2006), based on the notorious photo of a torture scene at Abu Ghraib prison in Iraq on November 4, 2003.
+The motif of extreme human suffering is formulated with accusing clarity in (2004–2006), based on the notorious photo of a torture scene at Abu Ghraib prison in Iraq on 4 November 2003.
 In the large-format painting the hooded man tormented by US personnel is displayed in front of the Christian cross bearing the colors and contours of the American Star-Spangled Banner.

 A work of greatest importance to Wandrey is the life-sized Heldenporträt (portrait of a hero - 2004), which he produced as a silkscreen on canvas and depicts Hitler's attempted assassin Claus Schenk Graf von Stauffenberg in military uniform with angel's wings.
 The subjects of war, greed and other vices can be found in many of Wandrey's works.
 His attitude becomes clear in his call for the artistic community to act on its obligation and help to lead the intellectual battle against political injustices and religious fanaticism.

 The increasing wastefulness in our throwaway society is addressed in the sculpture Recycler (2009).
 Greed is illustrated in the large-format silkscreen on canvas Greed Kills (2008) depicting a gigantic golden calf" with a figure in the foreground composed of two machine guns and a skull.
 The figure's forehead bears the logo of the powerful and ruthless "private army" of the US, the security contractor "Blackwater Worldwide".
 His mixture of enthusiasm and skepticism towards the charismatically proclaimed vision of the American President Barack Obama can be seen in the diptych Evergreen-Evergrey - ¥ € $ We Can - ¥ € $ We Pay (2009).
-Here Wandrey gets to the point, or rather crystallizes his views into concise pixels, about speculative solutions and horror headlines surrounding worldwide financial crashes, gigantic losses in value and the global financial crisis after 2007.
+Here Wandrey gets to the point, or rather crystallizes his views into concise pixels, about speculative solutions and horror headlines surrounding worldwide financial crashes, gigantic losses in value and the Bankruptcy Abuse Prevention and Consumer Protection Act.